decent-im/prosody-modules/mod_http_oauth2/README.markdown

 a client requests access.
 Built-in pages are provided, but you may also theme or entirely override them.

-This module honours the 'site_name' configuration option that is also used by a number of other modules:
+This module honours the `site_name` configuration option that is also used by a number of other modules:

 ```lua